Abdera, Thrace: Antiquity

 Abdera was a wealthy city, the third richest in the League, due to its status as a prime port for trade with the interior of Thrace and the Odrysian kingdom.
 In 408 BC, Abdera was reduced under the power of Athens by Thrasybulus, then one of the Athenian generals in that quarter.

 A valuable prize, the city was repeatedly sacked: by the Triballi in 376 BC, Philip II of Macedon in 350 BC; later by Lysimachos of Thrace, the Seleucids, the Ptolemies, and again by the Macedonians.
 In 170 BC the Roman armies and those of Eumenes II of Pergamon besieged and sacked it.

 The town seems to have declined in importance after the middle of the 4th century BC.
 Cicero ridicules the city as a byword for stupidity in his letters to Atticus, writing of a debate in the Senate, "Here was Abdera, but I wasn't silent" ("Hic, Abdera non tacente me").
+The Philogelos, a Greek-language joke book compiled in the 4th century AD, has a chapter dedicated to jokes about Abderans, who are stereotyped as stupid, superstitious, and literal-minded.
 Nevertheless, the city counted among its citizens the philosophers Democritus, Protagoras and Anaxarchus, historian and philosopher Hecataeus of Abdera, and the lyric poet Anacreon.
 Pliny the Elder speaks of Abdera as being in his time a free city.

 Abdera had flourished especially in ancient times mainly for two reasons: because of the large area of their territory and their highly strategic position.
 The city controlled two great road passages (one of Nestos river and other through the mountains north of Xanthi).
 Furthermore, from their ports passed the sea road, which from Troas led to the Thracian and then the Macedonian coast.

-The ruins of the town may still be seen on Cape Balastra (40°56'1.02"N 24°58'21.81"E); they cover seven small hills, and extend from an eastern to a western harbor; on the southwestern hills are the remains of the medieval settlement of Polystylon.
+The ruins of the town may still be seen on Cape Balastra (40°56'1.02"N 24°58'21.81"E); they cover seven small hills, and extend from an eastern to a western harbor; on the southwestern hills are the remains of the medieval settlement of Polystylon (Πολύστυλον).
+Since the 9th century, Byzantine Polystylon was an episcopal see, under the jurisdiction of the metropolitan bishop of Philippi.
+By the end of the 14th century it fell under the Ottoman rule.